 Similar in structure to a traditional managed fund, an ETF is an investment fund that is bought and sold on a stock exchange just like any share.

-Tech ETFs generally allow you to invest in several companies within the technology and related sectors and typically aim to track the performance of an index.
+Tech ETFs generally allow you to invest in a portfolio of companies within the technology and related sectors and typically aim to track the performance of an index.

-BetaShares provides a range of technology ETFs.
-Some of our technology ETFs offer broad exposure, holding a portfolio of global or regionally-based technology and related companies:
+BetaShares provides a range of technology investment funds.
+Some of our technology ETFs offer broad exposure, holding a portfolio of global or regionally-based technology and related companies in the following categories:

 - Companies listed on the Nasdaq-100 (ASX: NDQ)